-Iodine - seaweeds and unrefined sea salt contain iodine, however, if you do not consume much of these foods it might be worth it to start using kelp or dulse flakes/powder on a regular basis or take a kelp supplement in order to prevent a deficiency.
+Iodine - seaweeds and iodized table salt contain iodine, however, if you do not consume much of these foods it might be worth it to start using kelp or dulse flakes/powder on a regular basis or take a kelp supplement in order to prevent a deficiency.
 Unrefined sea salt and Himalayan rock salt contains only trace amounts so it is best not to rely on these as a source.
 Seaweeds contain varying amounts so you never really know how much you are getting.

 Cholesterol - we need cholesterol, it is so important in fact that our liver, and many other cells in the body produces it.
 Plant-foods do not contain cholesterol, however, when a vegan diet includes enough healthy fats and our liver is functioning properly then we will be able to produce all the cholesterol we need.
 Deficiencies can develop on extremely low-fat vegan diets.

 Vitamin K2 - we can get lots of K1 from leafy greens but K2 is a bit harder to come by (Natto - a very fermented soy product contains K2).
 However, when we have a healthy balance of beneficial intestinal bacteria then these bacteria can produce enough K2.
 To support a healthy intestinal microbiome it is important to eat fermented foods as well as eat a wide variety of fibre-rich plant foods.
 Certain types of fibre are the food for intestinal bacteria, they are known as prebiotics.
 If dysbiosis (unbalanced or low beneficial intestinal bacteria) is present or if there are issues with bone density it may be advisable to take a K2 supplement.

 If you have any questions feel free to book a Complimentary 15min Discovery Call.